PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

 Could Joseph's Daguerreotype have Oxidized, Beyond Repair?

-William B. McCarl further pursues the theory that the forward facing painting was used to not "sustain" the painting of Joseph Smith, but to BASE it on the daguerreotype, all because of J.S.III's words in the 1910 letter, that his father wore his wedding ring on his left, not right hand.
+William B. McCarl further pursues the theory that the forward facing painting was used not to "sustain" the painting (as said in 1910 by JS III) of Joseph Smith, but to BASE it on the daguerreotype, all because of J.S.III's words in the 1910 letter, that his father wore his wedding ring on his left, not right hand.
 On page 46 McCarl theorizes that since Joseph Smith III complains of the Utah artist depicting his father wearing a ring on his right hand, and that his Father only wore it on his right hand, McCarl pointing out his own painting of his Dad has the ring on the right hand too, concludes that the "daguerreotype of Joseph Smith" would show J.S.
 Jr. wearing a ring on the opposite hand- if it was BASED on the daguerreotype, points out how much it matches the Library of Congress image (obviously since it's a doctored photograph of that exact painting), using the word conclusive- states the painting was then- for sure- based on the daguerreotype and is not from "life".

 Lucian Foster likely took the daguerreotype of Joseph Smith in 1844, if anything the daguerreotype was used to "sustain" the likeness of Joseph Smith III's father, after he inherited in 1879.
 Wells asked Emma Smith what Joseph Smith Jr. thought of the forward facing painting and quotes him as saying,